 The RVTPO may follow these guidelines to evaluate public participation, adjusting the details as needed and in response to experience.
 Evaluation determines how effective public participation tools were in eliciting input, engaging and reaching people, and engaging and reaching stakeholders (Table 4).
-RVTPO may track how much staff time each step took, and note unexpected hurdles or outcomes.
+RVTPO may track how much staff time each step took and note unexpected hurdles or outcomes.
 Evaluation generally occurs after each public participation event.
-For ongoing activities, like the website and social media, RVTPO may track performance periodically (i.e. quarterly).